tzamer/currently-reading-book/readme.txt

 == Changelog ==

+= 1.2.2 =
+* [Fix] Fixed a code in the bug; would prevent activation of plugin on servers that have short tags disabled.

 = 1.2.1 =
-* Fixed non saving bug
+* If a book isn't found in Google Books, it now also uses Openlibrary APIs.

 = 1.2 =
-* Added the option to open book preview in new window
+* Added the option to open book preview in new window.

 = 1.1 =
-* Changed admin area
+* Changed admin area.
 * Fixed non-update 'Previously reading book' bug
 * Fixed 'not accepting html tags' in custom book description bug
-* Fixed output bug if previous book wasn't inputted yet
+* Fixed output bug if previous book wasn't inputted yet.

 = 1.0 =
 * Updated to version 1.0, marked as stable.